LightningCreations/lclib/doc/io/SocketIO.md

-<h1>SocketIO Library</h1>
+# SocketIO Library #

-Included by `<Socket.hpp>`<br/>
+Included by `<lclib/Socket.hpp>` <br/>
 Part of the io library and the Networking Library<br/>

-<h2>Deprecation</h2>
+## Deprecation ##

 This library is deprecated for the new Template Based Networking Library.

 This library was based heavily on having a single implementation, using a Service Provider Interface system, and runtime polymorphism.

-The New Networking Library uses Template based SPIs, and static polymorphism to implement generic services.
+The New Networking Library uses Template based SPIs, and static polymorphism to implement generic services, which is generally more efficient than dynamic (runtime) polymorphism.
 It also supports extended socket interfaces, such as Datagram Sockets, and Non IP Based Sockets.

-<h2>Synopsis</h2>
+## Synopsis ##

 ```cpp
 class SocketException:public std::exception;